Sub4ikGG/dbke-iOS/README.md

-# DBKE - iOS application, "Database restore function module"
+# DBKE - iOS application, database restore function module
 At the moment of launching the client application, the application accesses the business logic to obtain table data.
 A console is provided for each table where the user can run their SQL queries.

 The user can also work with the database configuration: view backups and restore the database manually using each backup, adjust the frequency of full backups, differential backups and transaction logs, as well as completely clear the database data.